Good evening, friends and neighbors!

 I had had a bit of Spanish language education pretty much every year I was in school, and I am at the very least conversational in what I like to call “kitchen Spanish-” basic vocabulary coupled with important kitchen phrases like, “Where is the ___?”
 “Behind you!” and “Careful, hot!”
 Recently I’ve been improving my Spanish with a handy and fun program called Duolingo, which makes learning a new language as simple as playing an iPhone game.

-When the predominantly Hispanic crew at my current job found out I could speak and understand what they were saying, the relief and welcome was almost palpable.
+When the predominantly Hispanic crew at my current job found out I could speak and understand what they were saying, the relief and welcome were almost palpable.

 There are foreign language courses available all over the place, and some (like Duolingo) are completely free.